 Where is CCS located?

-CCS headquarters office is located in Washington, DC with team members located across the United States and Canada.
-We work jointly with partner organizations in Juarez, Mexico and Beijing, China.
+CCS headquarters office is located in Washington, DC with team members located across the United States.
+We work jointly with partner organizations in other nations as well.

 How many U.S. states has CCS helped?

-CCS has provided technical assistance to over 40 U.S. states involved in state climate action planning, as well as to three U.S. regions, Canadian Provinces, Chinese Provinces, and the Border States of Mexico.
+CCS has provided technical assistance to over 40 U.S. states involved in state climate action planning, as well as to three U.S. regions, Canadian Provinces, Chinese Provinces, the Border States of Mexico, Ukraine, and Guatemala.
 CCS has assisted 22 states with its signature stakeholder-driven consensus-based climate action planning process.

 How many stakeholders has involved in collaboration?